Groundwater, a Reliable and Local Supplemental Supply.

 In Water Year 2015-16 the Goleta Basin is a vital supply source that assists the District in meeting the water needs of the Goleta Valley, necessitating ongoing significant investment in the District’s wells and distribution system to prevent service interruptions to customers in the future.
 The District is currently utilizing all of its seven active wells, which presently have the capability of producing between 5,000 AF and 6,000 AF per year in drought conditions.
 The District’s well rehabilitation projects currently underway will further increase production capacity in the Basin.
 The District also uses these wells to inject excess water from Lake Cachuma into the groundwater Basin during wet winters when excess water is available, providing additional stored water for future use during dry periods.
 The wells and aquifer storage can provide a substantial backup source of quality water in the event that Lake Cachuma water is temporarily reduced by a drought, earthquake, or other emergency.

-The District completed an extensive Groundwater Management Plan in 2010, available online here.
-This document is currently being updated to reflect changed conditions since 2010.
+The District completed an extensive Groundwater Management Plan, available online here.